 - Click the Subscription tab to display the Subscription details for the Event Endpoint Management operator.

-- Select the version number link in the Update channel section (for example, v11.4).
+- Select the version number link in the Update channel section (for example, v11.5).
 The Change Subscription update channel dialog is displayed, showing the channels that are available to upgrade to.

-- Select the required channel, for example v11.4, and click Save on the Change Subscription update channel dialog.
+- Select the required channel, for example v11.6, and click Save on the Change Subscription update channel dialog.

 spec.license.license

-field in the custom resources of your Event Manager and Event Gateway instances to the license ID for 11.5.0 and later.
-The instances will not upgrade until the license ID is updated.
+field in the custom resources of your Event Manager and Event Gateway instances to the license ID for 11.6.0 and later.
+The instances will not upgrade until the license ID is updated. - Monitor your Event Endpoint Management operator and instance in the web console to confirm that the upgrade completes.

 All Event Endpoint Management pods that are updated as part of the upgrade are restarted.